 As the bus pulled into the shopping area, she could see people and spirits walking along the shops.
 One of the spirits was very old, as far as she could tell.
 It looked like it was from the early 1900’s, from his attire.
 Then she saw something really strange.
 A man with green skin, red hair, and black eyes.
 Like solid black eyes, there was no white to them.
 He looked right at her like he knew she could see him.
 A woman walked right through him and Kat knew there was something unusual about this town.
 The bus turned and she lost sight of him, thankfully.
 She realized that he made her heart race with fear.
 She put her hand over her heart in hopes to slow it down.
 As the bus pulled into its stop, she rose and followed the other people off.

 “Kat!
 I’m so glad to see you!”
 Jean shouted, pulling Kat from her reverie and into her embrace.

 “Jean!”
 Kat said hugging her back, “It feels like forever since I last saw you!”

 Kat pulled back and noticed Jean cut her red hair shorter, her green eyes still sparkled with the magic inside her.
-She still sparkled with the look of a newlywed and Kat took her hand, looking at the pretty little ring resting on her finger.
+She still sparkled with the look of someone in love and Kat took her hand, looking at the pretty little ring resting on her finger.